 Does White Labeling Affect The Design Of Your Software?

-White labeling is a great idea when creating a new product, but what software owners may not realize is that there is a lot more to adding white labeling than meets the eye.
+White-label software development is a great idea when creating a new product.
+However, what software owners may not realize is that there is a lot more to adding white labeling than meets the eye.

-In this article, we give you a behind the scenes look at what white labeling means for a software product and why it is better to consider building white labeling into your product from the start.
+In this article, we give you a behind-the-scenes look at what white-label software design means for a new product.
+We’ll explain why it is better to consider building white labeling into your product from the start.

-The goal of white labeling is to implement the needed configuration and architecture in your app so that it can:
+The goal of white-labeling software is to implement the needed configuration and architecture in your app so that it can:

-- Look and feel like it is owned by your client with their branding, imagery, and text
+- Look and feel like it is owned by your client, including their own branding, imagery, and text

-- Be configurable and customizable in key areas so that it can be adapted to your customer’s needs
+- Be configurable and customizable in key areas, allowing it to be adapted to your customer’s needs

 - Keep your client’s data separate and secure from other clients